AriSweedler/jorts-bot/README.md

-# GroupMe Kenny Bot
+# Jorts Bot

-Implements a crucial feature that GroupMe appears to be missing
+A GroupMe bot that responds to messages, built with node.js

+Runs the 'listener' callback for each module you require in the "people_listeners" array (found in bot.js).

+Functional programming op.